-In Section~\ref{S:results_tails_and_streams}, we noted a significant fraction of escapers with moderate $\Etilde\sim 1$ promptly pass back within $r_t$, sometimes multiple times, before moving more than several $r_t$ from the GC.
-One intriguing ramification is the possibility that BHs technically `ejected' from the GC may pass back through the core and undergo another strong encounter, potentially re-binding to the GC to participate in further dynamics.
-In the case of BHs ejected by gravitational-wave merger kicks, this phenomenon may enhance dynamical production of hierarchical BH mergers \citep[e.g.,][]{MillerHamilton2002,Rodriguez2019}.
+In Section~\ref{S:results_tails_and_streams}, we noted many escapers at moderate $\Etilde\sim 1$ promptly return to $r<r_t$, even multiple times, before moving more than several $r_t$ from the GC.
+An intriguing ramification is that BHs `ejected' from the GC may pass back through the core and undergo a strong encounter, potentially re-binding to the GC.
+In the case of BHs ejected by gravitational-wave merger kicks, this may enhance dynamical production of hierarchical BH mergers \citep[e.g.,][]{MillerHamilton2002,Rodriguez2019}.
 Checking all four simulations, we find that within the $14\,\Gyr$ simulation runtime, BH escapers pass from $r>r_t$ to $r\leq r_t$ an average of 200 times per GC---6 times when limited to BH merger remnants.
-These drop to 3.5 and 0.25 times, respectively, when considering only core passages from $r>r_c$ to $r\leq r_c$ \citep[using the density-weighted core radius from][]{CasertanoHut1985}.
-Assuming a typical core of radius $1\,\pc$ containing number density $10^3\,\pc^{-3}$ and a BH remnant with mass $30\,\Msun$ and speed $50\,\kms$, then the rate of strong encounters between a returning BH merger remnant and a typical star in the core (capable of scattering the BH down to $\Etilde < 0$) is only ${\sim}10^{-8}$ per GC per Hubble time.
-This suggests that returning BH merger remnants negligibly impact hierarchical BH merger rates from GCs.
+These drop to 3.5 and 0.25 times, respectively, when considering only core passages from $r>r_c$ to $r\leq r_c$ \citep[the density-weighted core radius from][]{CasertanoHut1985}.
+Assuming a typical $r_c\sim1\,\pc$ containing stellar number density $10^3\,\pc^{-3}$ and a BH remnant with mass $30\,\Msun$ and speed $50\,\kms$, then the rate of strong encounters between returning BH merger remnants and typical stars in the core (capable of scattering the BHs back to $\Etilde < 0$) is only ${\sim}10^{-8}$ per GC per Hubble time.
+This suggests that returning BH merger remnants negligibly enhance hierarchical BH merger rates in GCs.